 Skillet chicken recipes are a great solution for any night of the week.
 Not only do they come together quickly, but they make enough to feed the whole family!

 Skillet Chicken Pot Pie lets you enjoy the classic comfort food meal without heating up the oven.
-The secret ingredient is the drop biscuits that really put this dish over the top.
+The secret ingredient is the drop biscuits!

 Ingredient Notes and Substitutions